How to Make Handmade Melon Pan

 “Melon Pan” is a classic sweetbread and a very popular treat among all generations in Japan.

-It is quite simple bread that features a mix of a thin crispy cookie-like biscuit and fluffy bread, and the round shape of it makes everyone smile.
+It is quite simple bread that features a mix of a thin crispy, cookie-like biscuit and fluffy bread, and the round shape of it makes everyone smile.

 Even though it is called “Melon Pan”, it usually does not taste like melon.
 Instead, its appearance resembles a melon.
-In particular, it looks like musk melon, a luxurious and high-class Japanese fruit.
+In particular, it looks like a musk melon, a luxurious and high-class Japanese fruit.

 Maybe now you’ve become curious about melon pan and want to try it out for yourself.
 We will introduce a classic and traditional melon pan recipe that you can easily make at home.
-We will be making our recipe by hand, but you can of course use a stand mixer to make the process faster if you have one.
+We will be making our recipe by hand, but you can, of course, use a stand mixer to make the process faster if you have one.
 We’ll also share some tips along the way to guarantee your success in the kitchen.

 The aroma of freshly baked Melon Pan will make your family’s and friends’ mouths water and will have them wanting to devour them immediately.
 We hope you'll enjoy our recipe!